Architectures

 Layers

-In addition to the built-in layers provided by Flux, the following layers may be used when constructing a neural-network architecture.
+In addition to the built-in layers provided by Flux, the following layers may be used when building a neural-network architecture.

 NeuralEstimators.DensePositiveType